aliyusifov99/laptop_price_predictor/README.md

 ### Data Preparation and Feature Engineering

-The foundation of our predictive model lies in meticulous data preparation and feature engineering.
+The foundation of the predictive model lies in meticulous data preparation and feature engineering.
 The dataset, comprising diverse laptop specifications and their market prices, undergoes a thorough cleaning process.
 Features with low correlation to the price, such as Flash storage and Hybrid types, are strategically dropped to streamline the model.

 A significant aspect of our feature engineering involves the categorization of GPU options.
 Given the wide variety of GPUs, they are classified into three main categories: Intel, Nvidia, and AMD.
 This simplification aids in reducing complexity and improving the model's interpretability.